Manuel Fernandes (footballer, born 1951): Coaching career

 Fernandes began his coaching career with Setúbal in 1988, and stayed with them a further year (several other spells there would befall in the future).
-Then, he went on to manage several teams: C.F.
-Estrela da Amadora, A.D.
-Ovarense, S.C.
-Campomaiorense, F.C.
-Tirsense, C.D.
-Santa Clara; the Azores club would be the first from the region to play in the Portuguese top division.
+Then, he went on to manage several teams: Estrela da Amadora, Ovarense, Campomaiorense, Tirsense and Santa Clara; the Azores club would be the first from the region to play in the Portuguese top division.

 With Sporting, Fernandes had already served as an assistant to England's Bobby Robson, leaving following the head coach's dismissal.
 In January 2001 he began a short managerial spell with the Lions, winning the Supertaça Cândido de Oliveira before quitting his post later that year.

-In October 2009, after a successful promotion from the Segunda Liga with U.D.
-Leiria, and having already started the following top-flight campaign, Fernandes bought out his contract and returned to struggling Setúbal for a third stint, which ended on 1 March 2011.
+In October 2009, after a successful promotion from the Segunda Liga with União de Leiria, and having already started the following top-flight campaign, Fernandes bought out his contract and returned to struggling Setúbal for a third stint, which ended on 1 March 2011.

 Personal life and death

 Fernandes' son Tiago was also a football player and manager.
 In December 2020, Sporting dedicated Gate 7 of the Estádio José Alvalade to him.

-In May 2024, Sporting chairman Frederico Varandas and club footballer Viktor Gyökeres visited Fernandes in hospital with the league championship cup, before reception at Lisbon City Hall.
+In May 2024, Sporting chairman Frederico Varandas and club footballer Viktor Gyökeres visited Fernandes in hospital with the league championship cup, before a reception at Lisbon City Hall.
 He died on 27 June at age 73, three days after surgery for a tumour.